rnea7840/FileNameAutomation/README.md

 # Renaming Script

-This script renames "project.asset.json" files to "project.json" in a specified directory, allowing them to be picked up by our SCA scanners that only recognize "project.json" files.
+This script renames "project.asset.json" files to "project.json" in a specified directory, allowing them to be picked up by our SCA scanners that currently only recognize "project.json" files for .NET projects.

 ## Prerequisites